Larry Stafford, Jr.

 Movement Politics Director

 An Alabama native, Justin earned a master’s degree in social work at the University of Alabama with a concentration in policy and nonprofit management.
 He has been a progressive activist for over 10 years working on issues around the country at all levels of government.
 He moved to Silver Spring, MD in 2014 for a racial justice internship at the Center for American Progress.
 Justin joined Progressive Maryland in 2015 where he has worked on numerous issue-based campaigns including paid sick leave, police reform, expanding tax credits for working families, and the Fight For $15.
-He also provides administrative support and manages digital advocacy.
+His primary responsibilities include chapter building, leadership development, and organizing strategy.
 Email: email@example.com

 A Rhode Island native, Jennifer Dwyer moved to Prince George’s County in 2004 to pursue a degree in Latin and Ancient Greek at the University of Maryland, College Park.
 In 2013, while working on her Ph.D. at Bryn Mawr College, Jennifer discovered Walmart had plans to build a 24-Hour Supercenter 150 feet behind her home in a quiet neighborhood in Bowie, Maryland.
 She organized her neighbors to stop the project–and they won!
 She has continued organizing her community around workers’ rights and environmental justice issues since joining Progressive Maryland.
 Email: firstname.lastname@example.org